TimMcCool/scratchattach/wiki/home.md

 # Encoding / Decoding

 Scratchattach has a built in encoder.
-Scratch sprite to decode texts encoded with scratchattach: https://scratch3-assets.1tim.repl.co/Encoder.sprite3
+Scratch sprite to decode texts encoded with scratchattach (click the link to download it): https://github.com/TimMcCool/scratchattach/blob/main/assets/Encoder.sprite3

 ```python
 from scratchattach import Encoding